nader-albert/WeatherBalloon/README.md

 * Unit Test Cases should be written.
 Scala Test to test the Logic and Akak Test Probe to test the correctness of the mesaging flow.
 * Congigurations should be made available from Command Line
 * The two Apps ProducerApp and ConsumerApp should have been seperated in two different Jars, so that we can build them separately
+* Code is not well documentated and not production ready in general

 #Assumptions / Simplifications:
 * The calculation of the Min, Max temperatures ignored the different units corresponding to different observatories.